KudosAbhay/Disk-Usage-Notifier/README.md

 # Steps to create and use this python code:
 1. Download the repo using ```git clone https://github.com/KudosAbhay/ifttt-webhook-Disk-Usage-Analyzer.git```
 2. Create an account on [IFTTT](https://ifttt.com/)
-3. Read the Documentation file provided within this repo and create a new ifttt-webhook
+3. Read the [Documentation file provided within this repo](https://github.com/KudosAbhay/ifttt-webhook-Disk-Usage-Analyzer/blob/master/Steps%20to%20make%20an%20ifttt-webhook%20to%20send%20email.txt) and create an IFTTT-Webhook
 4. Note Down the IFTTT Trigger Name (Event Name)
 5. Note Down the IFTTT Key which you get [visit here](https://ifttt.com/maker_webhooks) and Click on Documentation Button
 6. Insert Trigger Name, IFTTT Key, Your Email ID, Other Email ID to which CC shall be mailed in the Python Code